 If you want to transfer a design onto the eraser, you can use carbon or graphite paper.
 Lay the coated side of the transfer paper onto the eraser.
 Lay your drawing on top, face up, and trace it.
 You can preserve your drawing, for use in other tracings, by using a non-marking tip, such as an empty ballpoint pen or embossing stylus.

-Other miscellaneous tools include a stamp pad and piece of paper for testing your stamp as you carve, cotton swabs and alcohol to clean your stamp.
+Other miscellaneous tools include a stamp pad and piece of paper for testing your stamp as you carve, cotton swabs, and alcohol to clean your stamp.

 Carvers: The Most Important Tools

 Your most important tools are your carvers.
 My main ones are part of a 6-piece kit from Walnut Hollow.
-It has 2 v-gouges, 1-curved gouge and 3 flat carvers.
+It has 2 v-gouges, 1-curved gouge, and 3 flat carvers.
 This is a good basic variety of blades to remove various amounts of eraser to reveal your design.
-Though you can use your X-Acto or other blade cutter, it would be more difficult and time-consuming to produce the outlining effect of gouges.
-I started like this and was ecstatic when I got my gouges.
+Though you can use your X-Acto or another blade cutter, it would be more difficult and time-consuming to produce the outlining effect of gouges.
+I started to like this and was ecstatic when I got my gouges.
 No more cutting down and in, and chopping off pieces of eraser away from the edges of my design.

 Tips For Safe Carving:

 - Have a firm, level surface to work on.
 A table or a drawing board for your lap will do.
 It doesn’t have to be a large space, just stable.